Picovoice/orca/binding/android/README.md

 OrcaSynthesizeParams params = new OrcaSynthesizeParams.Builder()
         .setSpeechRate(1.2f)
+        .setRandomState(1)
         .build();
 ```

 - `setSpeechRate()`: Controls the speed of the generated speech.
 Valid values are within [0.7, 1.3].
 A higher value
   produces speech that is faster.
 The default is `1.0`.
+- `setRandomState()`: Sets the random state for sampling during synthesis.
+This can be used to ensure that the
+  synthesized speech is deterministic across different runs.

 ### Alignment Metadata